matthieuruthven/Lite-HRNet-Project/README.md

 For more information, see the instructions [here](https://mmpose.readthedocs.io/en/0.x/tutorials/3_data_pipeline.html).

-1. Add the `my_transforms.py` file from this GitLab project to the `mmpose/datasets/pipelines` folder
+1. Add the `my_transforms.py` file from this GitHub repository to the `mmpose/datasets/pipelines` folder

 2. When running Lite-HRNet for the first time, modify line 13 of the `my_transforms.py` file in the following way: